devfile/registry/CONTRIBUTING.md

     - Minimally, testing with odo v2 (`odo create`, `odo push`, etc) and odo v3 (`odo init`, `odo dev`, etc) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well.
 5) Open a pull request against this repository with your changes.

+### Registry Stack Review Process

+For every PR, containing updates for registry stacks the review process is:

+* All CODEOWNERS related with the stack are requested to provide their review.
+* The PR should be first approved from the stack owner & one eclipse che team member.
+* A devfile-services team member should confirm that the PR has the required reviews and if yes, merge it.

+For more informations about stack owners please take a look at the [CODEOWNERS](./.github/CODEOWNERS) file.

 ### Automatic Stack Image Update

 As images used inside the stacks need to be up-to-date and in order to avoid using the `latest` tag, the renovate bot runs periodically ensuring that all images used from stacks (for example, inside components) have the latest version.
 As a result, all images used inside a devfile of a stack need to have a fixed version (e.g `1.1.0`) instead of `latest`.